lixitrixi/classical-chronicle/_articles/horror-movies-list.md

 **Rating: 7.4/10**	**TWs:** Nudity & Violence (moderate)

 [**Possession**](https://letterboxd.com/film/possession/)
 This is a movie for which it’s better to go in blind.
 Nothing can prepare a person for what’s going to be said and done.
 This story follows a husband (Mark) and wife (Anna) lost in translation of their feelings when going through a divorce.
 While the horror begins as a standard divorce, it becomes so overwhelming that it possesses them.
 A good comparison is [_Repulsion_](https://letterboxd.com/film/repulsion/) by Roman Polanski, one of the movies that inspired possession.
-Two women of different tales coping with what seems to be insanity and a lot of screaming. _Possession_ is a dark retelling of a marriage story.
+Two women of different tales coping with what seems to be insanity and a lot of screaming. _Possession_ is a dark retelling of [_Marriage Story_](https://letterboxd.com/film/marriage-story-2019/).
 **Rating:** 7.4/10 **TWs:** Nudity, Alcohol, Violence (severe)

 <figure style="float:right; margin: 0 30px 10px 0; overflow:hidden">